Advice for Selecting an Effective SpeechBooth Prompt

 You understand the video booth concept (if not visit here).
-How do you make it work for your organization?
-What questions should you ask?
-What guidance should you offer participants?
-The key: think about your goals and keep it simple.
+How do you apply a video booth to get the most useful clips for your organization?
+What questions should you ask your participants to answer?
+The key: Think about your goals and keep it simple.

 ABOUT THIS ADVICE

 Every organization’s needs are different.
 Below are recommendations for common scenarios, but not every scenario.
 If you find your needs are different please contact us.
 We offer advice and customization to meet the needs of any organization.

 A good strategy to form your prompts is to write multiple questions that start broad and get more narrow.
 A broad question gives participants the opportunity to tell their story without restriction.
 However, some participants will have trouble coming up with content in response to the broad question, so they will appreciate the addition of a more focused prompt.

 DON’T ASK TOO MANY QUESTIONS

 One good question beats 6 mediocre questions.
 It’s tempting to want to give people a lot of options, but it’s also helpful to understand the limitations of what your participants will be able answer.
 Too many questions can be overwhelming and dilute your message.
 Focus on a few questions to get video messages that are centered around a single theme.

 Consider the objective behind each question.
 Typically, the goal is to get people talking about a topic that will form a cohesive message.
 People have a natural desire to share.
 Get them talking about something your organization is passionate about.

 Video is an excellent medium to tell stories.
 The key is to give people an excuse to tell a story that is relevant with your goal.
 Give people the opportunity to speak and most will.
 “Video gems” are when participants leave an interesting, unexpected video.
 This may be heartfelt, funny, or emotional.
 These moments speak to us and elevate the content.
 To get more of these moments, write open- ended questions that offer room for spontaneity.